New Jersey Property Taxes Are Out of Control!

-The State Division of Taxation annually conducts a fiscal year end sales survey, investigating most property transfers that occur in your community, with your local assessor assisting.
-Every sale is compared individually to every assessment to determine an average level of assessment in a municipality.
-An average ratio is developed from a sampling of property sales to represent the assessment level in your community.
-In any year, except the year a revaluation or reassessment is implemented, the common level of assessment is the average ratio assessed valuation in which your property is located and is used by the Tax Board to determine the fairness of your assessment.
-The sales ratios are reviewed annually.
+The State Division of Taxation annually conducts a fiscal year end sales survey, investigating most property transfers that occur in your community, with your local tax assessor assisting.
+Every sale is compared individually to its official assessment to determine an average level of assessment in the municipality.
+An average ratio is developed from a sampling of these property sales.
+In every year, except the year of a municipal wide revaluation or reassessment, a common level of assessment is established and represents the average assessed valuation in which your property is located.
+This number is used by the Tax Board to determine the fairness of your assessment.
+Sales ratios are reviewed annually.

 Promote Your Page Too

 New Jersey Property Tax Appeal Attorneys | New Jersey Landlord Tenant Lawyer

 NJ Tax Appeal Lawyer | New Jersey Property Tax Appeals | NJ Property Taxes